svkucheryavski/iasim-workshop/README.md

 If it works, then you are almost ready for the course!

 If you want to understand what the code does, Google about simple Python code instructions, for example try [this tutorial](https://www.geeksforgeeks.org/python-for-kids/) or [this one](https://kidspython.com/).

-Although it is not necessary you will learn everything in the classes.

 ### 5. Download the course materials